adamwhitman/crowdstrike/DeployAutomox_README.md

 3. **API Credentials**: Interacting with the CrowdStrike Falcon API requires an **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)**.
 You will need to create this in the Falcon console to use for the script.
-This will give you your 'Client Id' and 'Client Secret', which are the only 2 parameters passed to the Deploy-Automox module that is installed by Deploy-Automox.ps1.

-4. **List of Hosts for Deployment**: Using the Falcon Console, export Hosts > Host Management as a CSV.
-Remove all columns in the CSV except Hostname, Last Seen and Host ID of the devices you want to deploy the Automox agent to.
-Be sure to keep the column headers in the .csv.
-"Hostname, Last Seen and Host ID".

-5. **Saving the host csv list** Save the csv file and name it ```HostList.csv```.
-Failure to name the CSV file exactly as shown will cause the script to fail

-6. **Required location of HostList.csv**: Put the HostList.csv file in the ```C:``` directory of the device you will be running the script from.
-The script calls ```c:\HostList.csv```, so ```HostList.csv``` has to be in the ```C:``` directory

 7. **Upload the Automox .msi file**: Upload the ```Automox_Installer-1.0.31.msi``` file using the Falcon Console by navigating to Response Scripts & Files > "PUT" Files.
 From there, click 'Upload File' and upload the  ```Automox_Installer-1.0.28.msi``` file.
 DO NOT change the naming of the .msi file.
 The File Name must read 'Automox_Installer-1.0.28.msi'.
 This gets uploaded to the working directory of the device for Falcon sensor.
 Here is the link to Download the [Automox_Installer-1.0.28.msi](https://console.automox.com/Automox_Installer-1.0.31.msi)